ModelInference/dinv/README.md

 The examples directory contains a number of small distributed systems that have been instrumented with DInv's interface.
-Using DInv is a multi step procedure.
+Using DInv is a multi-step procedure.
 Each of the example programs is paired with a script `run.sh`.
 The script oversees the execution of each stage, and pipes each steps output into its successor.
 The scripts have a standard interface